1099-NEC vs 1099-MISC: What's the Difference?

 What if you received the wrong form?

-If a payer accidentally sends you a 1099-MISC for freelance income that should have been on a 1099-NEC (or vice versa), contact them for a correction.
+If a payer accidentally sends you a 1099-MISClance income that should have been on a 1099-NEC (or vice versa), contact them for a correction.
 The distinction matters because 1099-NEC income is subject to self-employment tax and 1099-MISC income (such as rent) generally is not.